Episciences is a complete platform for editing and publishing scientific overlay journals covering all disciplines.

 Episciences meets the FAIR criteria, the exemplary criteria defined by the Open Science Steering Committee and, for social sciences and humanities (SSH) overlay journal, the InSHS criteria of good editorial practice and open science (PDF in French).

 Diamond open access allows immediate free access—without identification or DRM—to publications through their deposit in an open archive.
-Submission and publication are not conditional on the payment of a per-unit publication fee (APC).
+Submission and publication are not conditional on the payment of a per-unit publication fee (no APC).

 The data and metadata produced are open, standardised, structured, easily accessible and interoperable.
 Each published editorial unit has a unique, persistent identifier (DOI).